How to apply

 Every appellant must provide a written statement on no more than 2 sides of A4 paper outlining their reasons for appealing.
 Supporting evidence (such as medical certificates, letters from senior tutors etc.) should be provided wherever possible.

-The appeals committee, consisting of The Dean or Deputy Dean for Student Affairs (Chair), The Head of Intercalated Degrees, a student representative and a representative from The Student Office will meet no more than 4 weeks after the intercalated degree places are allocated, the exact day and time to be announced in 2013.
+The appeals committee, consisting of The Dean or Deputy Dean for Student Affairs (Chair), a student representative and a representative from The Student Office will meet no more than 4 weeks after the intercalated degree places are allocated, the exact day and time to be announced in 2014.

 (IMPORTANT.
 These are official QMUL dates.
 Exact dates for intercalated courses to be announced.
 Also, please check with individual course organizers for exact dates (starting, finishing, exams and vacations) pertaining to each course.
 These may differ from the announced dates, especially around Easter)